 3. Have a bank of posts

 I have become a bit obsessive and find ideas for blogs posts pop up in my life – sometimes at 2.30 in the morning.
 I keep a list of ideas on my desk so I don’t forget them.
-Ideally I try and spend a block of time knocking out a couple of posts at a time so I can have them sitting their ready to publish as the week gets busier.
+Ideally, I try and spend a block of time knocking out a couple of posts at a time so I can have them sitting there ready to publish as the week gets busier.

 4. Write about what you enjoy

 I didn’t always have a ton of ideas.
 When I first started out I thought I would focus on the topic of short fiction.
 I wanted to ‘build a brand based on short stories’.
 My enthusiasm waned.
 It felt like a chore.
-On a whim I started another blog rambling about things in my garden.
+On a whim, I started another blog rambling about things in my garden.
 I had so much more fun.
 I decided to combine the blogs and give myself the freedom to write about the things that interest me.
 I also think about the things that tie in with my soon to be published book – I have ideas about the weather, the 1980’s, tarot reading – and ideas flow from there (now I have to write them – hold on!).

 5. Do what you are good at – but stretch yourself too

 Sometimes I think I will write a blog post that is informative – that educates the reader about something – and then it comes out as something personal with a bit of knowledge learning thrown in.
 I am trying to accept this is my natural style and perhaps I should not fight it.
 I might aspire to be a blog full of informative evergreen content but maybe that is just not me – for the moment.
 I am more productive if I do not try and force content.
-But still I aspire and keep trying.
+But still, I aspire and keep trying.

 There is so much more for me to learn.
 I’d love to hear what other people have to say.
 What have you learnt on your blogging journey?